lectron/kosmos/README.md

 ##Managed Hosting
   Besides the free and open source version, we also offer a value added hosted service at [https://m.ly](https://m.ly).
 You can play with friends and don't have to setup server.

-##Product Roadmap
-- [x] Create world for each player who joins using a folder UUID
-- [x] Map subdomain of {uuid}.m.ly to the player server
-- [x] Multiple servers pointing to one folder that serves worlds
-- [ ] Let players whitelist, mute, kick, ban and trust others in their own world
-- [ ] Let players teleport to others via /tpa {username}, /tpahere {username}, /server {username} commands.

 ##License
  Minecraftly is distributed under [GNU GPLv3](LICENSE) license.